Thursday, 19 March 2026

 Before you start planning a route consider your audience.
 The only constant is the all important coffee stop and the social aspect.

-• Beginners may enjoy 5 to 10 miles riding on flat mostly traffic-free roads and cycle paths
+• Beginners who enjoy 5 to 10 miles riding on flat mostly traffic-free roads and cycle paths

 • Confident cyclists happy with 10 to 30 mile rides

-• Some riders enjoy cycling as a way to explore and see sights of interest
+• Riders who enjoy cycling as a way to explore and see sights of interest

-• People wanting to have a good bike ride on open roads
+• Cyclists who prefer a good bike ride on open roads where they can cycle two abreast with minimal stops

 Planning routes is time consuming so make use of resources.